WordPress/gutenberg/packages/env/README.md

 | ZIP File          | `http[s]://<host>/<path>.zip` | `"https://wordpress.org/wordpress-5.4-beta2.zip"`        |

 Remote sources will be downloaded into a temporary directory located in `~/.wp-env`.

+For plugins, mu-plugins, and themes, you may also specify a single directory which maps directly to the corresponding wp-content directory.
+To do so, specify a source string instead of an array of source strings.
+For example, if you set `{ "themes": "../my-themes" }`, then the `my-themes` directory will be mounted to the Docker instance directly as `wp-content/themes`.
+This might be useful if you are developing an entire directory of themes — you won't have to specify each theme one by one.

 ## .wp-env.override.json